Xeift/Kizmeow-NFT-Discord-Bot/README.md

 I rewrote my code and updated bot to V3, if you still need V2, it's in the `archive` folder.

 V3 is more stable and faster than V2.
-I add buttons to the commands, makes it easier to use.
+I add buttons to the commands and replace the old library with Pycord 2.0.0, it's easier to use now.
 I also remove some unnecessary permissions, makes Kizmeow safer.

 [Kizmeow NFT Tracker V3 invite link](https://discord.com/api/oauth2/authorize?client_id=923512417907015693&permissions=277025508352&scope=applications.commands%20bot)